fastrodev/fastro/readme.md

 No need to register routes, controllers, middlewares, templates, or static files.
 They will be loaded and saved when the server starts.

-You can see the example of deployed webapp at this link: [https://hello-6bxxicr2uq-uc.a.run.app](https://hello-6bxxicr2uq-uc.a.run.app).

 ## Features
 - Body handling `application/json`
 - Body handling `application/x-www-form-urlencoded`